HULC Hand Surgery Program

 If you have a hand problem and are not a patient of one of our physicians, please see your family doctor for assessment.
 Your family doctor can make a referral to one of the Hand and Upper Limb surgeons, if necessary.
 Please note that, due to overwhelming demand, our surgeons are forced to prioritize new referrals.
 Waiting times for each problem vary.
 A long wait time does not indicate that your problem is not important, but reflects the high demand on our services.

-Although all members of the HULC group perform surgery of the hand, the members who have a primary interest in hand surgery are: Dr. James Roth, Dr. Dr. Douglas Ross, Dr. Bob Richards, Dr. Ken Faber, Dr. Bing Siang Gan, and Dr. Ruby Grewal.
+Although all members of the HULC group perform surgery of the hand, the members who have a primary interest in hand surgery are: Dr. James Roth, Dr. Dr. Douglas Ross, Dr. Bob Richards, Dr. Ken Faber, Dr. Bing Siang Gan, Dr. Claire Temple, and Dr. Ruby Grewal.

 Also from this web page: